ejscribner/couchbase-tutorials/tutorial/markdown/python/nvidia-nim-llama3-pdf-chat/nvidia-nim-llama3-pdf-chat.md

 #### Index Definition

 Here, we are creating the index `pdf_search` on the documents.
-The Vector field is set to `embedding` with 768 dimensions and the text field set to `text`.
+The Vector field is set to `embedding` with 1024 dimensions based on NV-Embed Model's output Dimnesions and the text field set to `text`.
 We are also indexing and storing all the fields under `metadata` in the document as a dynamic mapping to account for varying document structures.
 The similarity metric is set to `dot_product`.
 If there is a change in these parameters, please adapt the index accordingly.

 ```json
 {